Pi-thagoras/the-chicken-pen/economics/Inflation.md

 **International Competitiveness**
 - Country's export at disadvantage when domestic inflation is greater than overseas
-- Bad for Exports - Good for Exports
+- Bad for Exports - Good for Imports

 **Currency Depreciation**
 - Less overseas demand for countries goods